tsbinns/tsbinns.github.io/CV.md

           openDropdown.classList.remove('dropdown_show');
         }
       }
-      // When the button is clicked, toggle between changing the button colour var dropdown_btn = document.getElementsByClassName("dropdown_button");
+      // When the button is clicked, switch the button colour back to the inactive colour var dropdown_btn = document.getElementsByClassName("dropdown_button");
       var k;
       for (k = 0; k < dropdown_btn.length; k++) {